SteveLTN/https-portal/README.md

 ```

 ### Access Restriction

+**Notice: Access Restriction might not work as intended with Docker for Mac and Docker for Windows.
+In those systems, Docker essentially runs in VMs, so the requesting IP would be the IP of the proxy service.**

 You can enable IP access restrictions to protect your website.
 Specify global restrictions with the environment variable `ACCESS_RESTRICTION`.
 In addition each website can have individual restrictions.